GeoCoDA: Recognizing and Validating Structural Processes in Geochemical Data. A Workflow on Compositional Data Analysis in Lithogeochemistry: Availability of data and R code

 \section{Availability of data and R code}

-Our workflow uses software tools made freely available for the \textsf{R} programming language \citep{R:21}.
+Our workflow uses software tools made freely available for the \textsf{R} programming language \citep{R:21} and the package \texttt{easyCODA}.
 Data and \textsf{R} code to perform the analyses of the Star kimberlite data reported here will be available at \texttt{https://github.com/michaelgreenacre/CODAinPractice}.
-An \textsf{R} package \texttt{GeoCoDA}, which encapsulates all the methods more conveniently using high-level functions, is in progress of construction.